ON TWO WHEELS

 Bike Lanes

 Over the past few years, city leaders have expanded opportunities for cyclists in downtown and the surrounding neighborhoods, largely by adding striped bike lanes wherever possible (Palm Avenue from Tampa Riverwalk to Ybor City).
 Additionally, every street repaving includes the addition of new bike lanes (Cass Street downtown, Platt Street in Hyde Park) or wider sidewalks that like bikes and walkers co-exist (21st and 22nd streets in Ybor City).
-Bike tours and meet-ups bring bike-enthusiasts together for regular rides.

 Off the beaten bike path